siran/writing/books/The Emergence of Self/The Emergence of Self - 002 The Loop.md

 more self-like as more of its next state depends on its own persisting structure.

-At this primitive stage, it is acceptable to say that the self is the loop.
+At this primitive stage, it is acceptable to say that the self begins from the loop.
 But that sentence must be handled carefully.
-Later chapters will distinguish the loop itself from the imprints through which it experiences body and world.
+A rich self is not merely a heap of loops.
+It is a higher-order loop formed by the coordination of many smaller ones.
+Later chapters will distinguish the recurrent organization itself from the imprints through which it experiences body and world.
 The body is not the primitive condition of the loop.
-It is a later self-identifying image the loop may form and consult.
+It is a later self-identifying image the greater loop may form and consult.
 The self is not identical to that body-imprint.
 It is the recurrent organization that can survive, learn, and steer whether or not such an image has yet become explicit.